bigfix/developer.bigfix.com/site/reference/types/power-level.md

 # type: power level

-The &lt;power level&lt; inspectors provide exposure to the underlying batter and power information used by low-power modes.
+The &lt;power level&gt; inspectors provide exposure to the underlying batter and power information used by low-power modes.
 On Windows, this uses the GetSystemPowerStatus system call, and on OSX, it uses the IOPSCopyPowerSourcesList functionality.

 # full of &lt;power level&gt; : boolean